Phantom Theater: Removal

-Phantom Theater closed in July 2002.
-Almost all thematic elements were removed and replaced with new scenes created by Sally Dark Rides.
+Phantom Theater closed on July 14, 2002.
+Nearly all thematic elements were removed and replaced with new scenes created by Sally Dark Rides.
 28 of the 55 ride vehicles were also removed, while the remaining were retrofitted with laser light guns that riders would use to point and shoot at various targets throughout the ride.
 The attraction reopened in 2003 as Scooby-Doo and the Haunted Castle.
-In 2010, Cedar Fair opted to not renew the license for Scooby-Doo and Mystery, Inc. The ride was renamed Boo Blasters on Boo Hill and was slightly altered to feature a new story line.
+Due to a licensing concern, the ride was slightly altered in 2010 and renamed Boo Blasters on Boo Hill.